bbmokhtari/django-translations/docs/guide/context.rst

        langs=['de']
    )

-To reset the translations of the defined scope for a model instance:
+To reset the translations of the defined purview for a model instance:

 .. testcode:: guide_reset